About and Frequent Asked Questions

 Two different methods exist to ensure the data you receive is secure from modification by external parties (e.g. a man-in-the-middle).

-- The root zone data itself is protected by DNSSEC, ensuring that the only authorized entity that can modify the data contents is IANA.
+- The zone data itself is protected by DNSSEC, ensuring that the only authorized entity that can modify the data contents is the zone owner(in the case of the root zone, this is IANA).

 What if I'm using split-views?